diskuv/dk/docs/SPECIFICATION.md

 This function receives an argument of any type and converts it to a string in a reasonable format.

 Table contents are not converted.
-See [json.encode](#jsonencode) to show inside of a table.
+See [buildjson.encode](#buildjsonencode) to show inside of a table.

 #### Lua Global Variable - print